-Liangfen is one type of Jelly noodles which are quite popular in western part of China.
+Liangfen (凉粉) is one type of Jelly noodles which are quite popular in western part of China.
 Generally, Liangfen is made with starch, pea starch, sweet potato starch or mung bean starch.
-I am using mung bean starch to make mung bean jelly noodles.
-They have crystal appearance and taste smooth and cool.
+In today’s recipe, I amusing mung bean starch to make mung bean jelly noodles.
+They are crystal, smooth and cool.

 - You need to mix the starch with water and set aside for minutes until they are well combined.